jjvanzon/JJs-Reference-Architecture/Code Style.md

 #### No Unused / Outcommented Code

-Do not leave unused (outcommented) code around.
-If needed, move it to an Archive folder, or Outtakes.txt, but do not bug your coworkers with out-of-use junk lying around.
+Prefer not to leave unused (or outcommented) code around.
+If needed, it might be moved it to an Archive folder, or Outtakes.txt.

+__Reason:__

+Unused code might clutter your vision or may make the suggestion that it was outcommented in error (for a test).

-#### FileOpen: FileMode, FileAccess and FileShare
+#### FileOpen, FileMode, FileAccess and FileShare

 It is appreciated when a file stream is opened specifying all three aspects FileMode, FileAccess and FileShare explicitly with the most logical and most limiting values appropriate for the particular situation.
+Otherwise these aspects may use surprizing defaults.

-### Miscellaneous Rules
+### Misc Preferences

-#### Test class names end with ‘Tests’.
+#### Test Class Names Ending With 'Tests'

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td>